vertica/vertica-containers/one-node-ce/README.md

 For details about managing volumes, see the [Docker documentation](https://docs.docker.com/storage/volumes/).

-**NOTE**: Docker volumes live on the host filesystem as directories.
+> **NOTE**: Docker volumes live on the host filesystem as directories.
 These directories are created automatically and stored at `/var/lib/docker/volumes/`.
 Each volume is stored under `./volumename/_data/`.
 This might limit the amount of data you can store in your database if that directory is on a small filesystem.

-## Extend the image
+## Extending the image

 The `dbadmin` user environment is extended to be user-friendly.
 For details, see the [vertica_env.sh](env_setup/vertica_env.sh) and [.vsqlrc](env_setup/.vsqlrc) scripts.

-### Environment variables
+## Environment Variables

 To configure various aspects of Vertica in container runtime, inject corresponding environment variables when executing the `docker run` command:
 ```shell